mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-07-12-andispringer-portrait.md

   feature: paperfaces-andispringer-twitter-lg.jpg
   thumb: paperfaces-andispringer-twitter-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, black and white]
+tags: [portrait, illustration, paper by 53, black and white]
 ---

 PaperFaces portrait of [@andispringer](http://twitter.com/andispringer).
 If you haven't noticed a theme yet --- I tend to draw a full face when working in black and white.